manishshar/Arm-azure-batch-certificate/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template demostrates you to create new batch service with existing keyvault
+This template demostrates you to create/updation batch service with existing Certificate from keyvault